Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Name

-Next to Assemble
+Next to assemble

-The Replenishment quantity for Assemblies is the ‘Next To Assemble’ quantity + the additional replenishment needed to satisfy forecasted sales during the Days of Stock period.
-If there is not enough existing component stock to assemble any new assemblies, the ‘Next to Assemble’ quantity will be the same as the Replenishment quantity.
+If there is not enough existing component stock to assemble any new assemblies, the "Next to Assemble" quantity will be the same as the Replenishment quantity.

-Using the No Cost Price filter (where No Cost Price = Yes) will show variants that do not have a cost price set in Inventory Planner.
+Using the "No Cost Price" filter (where "No Cost Price" = Yes) will display variants that do not have a cost price set in Inventory Planner.

 Notes